Can You Dye Your Hair While Breastfeeding

 Historical Perspective and Safety Assessments

 Historically, there have been concerns about the safety of hair dyes due to the presence of certain chemicals that were later found to be carcinogenic in animal studies.
-However, modern hair dye formulations have evolved significantly.
-Regulatory bodies like the FDA in the United States and the European Commission have implemented stringent safety standards to minimize the use of harmful substances in cosmetic products.
+On the flip side, modern hair dye formulations have evolved significantly.
+Regulatory bodies like the FDA in the United States and the European Commission have implemented stringent safety standards to minimize the use of harmful substances in cosmetic products It's one of those things that adds up..

 Extensive research and risk assessments are conducted to evaluate the safety of hair dyes.
 These assessments typically involve: